Phil Cox

 Phil Cox (born c.
-1974) is an American long-time political operative, having served as the campaign manager or senior strategist to more than one hundred campaigns and super-pacs for Congress, Governor, U.S. Senate, and President.
-He is co-founder of 50 State, a bipartisan, state-focused government affairs firm, co-founder of GuidePostStrategies, a federal government affairs firm, Chairman of IMGE, a digital marketing firm, and partner at P2, a public affairs firm.
-He is a graduate of the University of Virginia, and lives in McLean, Virginia, with his wife and two children.
+1974) is an American long-time political operative.
+He acted as the campaign manager or senior strategist to Republican party campaigns and super-pacs for Congress, Governor, U.S. Senate, and President.
+He was Director of the Republican Governors Association.
+He co-founded 50 State, a bipartisan, state-focused government affairs firm, co-founder of GuidePostStrategies, a federal government affairs firm, Chairman of IMGE, a digital marketing firm, and partner at P2, a public affairs firm.

-Early career
+Early life and education

+Phil Cox was born in 1974.

+Career

-After graduating from the University of Virginia in 1996, from 1997 – 2001 Cox worked on a series of Virginia General Assembly campaigns, eventually helping to elect more than two dozen members.
+Cox graduated from the University of Virginia in 1996.

+From 1997 – 2001 Cox worked on a series of Virginia General Assembly campaigns, eventually helping to elect more than two dozen members.
 In 2001 he served as Campaign Manager for Lt.
 Governor John Hager’s campaign for Governor, and in 2005 helped direct Bob McDonnell’s successful campaign for Attorney General.